kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 - `minus`: Decrement the value of a key.
 If the key's value is currently `1`, remove it.
 - `get_max`: Return a key with the highest value.
 - `get_min`: Return a key with the lowest value.

+## Daily Coding Problem: Problem #830 [Medium]

+This problem was asked by Twitter.

+Given a list of numbers, create an algorithm that arranges them in order to form the largest possible integer.
+For example, given `[10, 7, 76, 415]`, you should return `77641510`.